w3c/wai-people-use-web/_people-use-web/user-stories-nine.md

 : **Problem:** "I have accounts with so many different websites that sometimes I forget my password."
 : **Works well:** "An option to remember my password for this site and a means of resetting my password if I need to."

+Saved information
+: **Problem:** "When I place an order, I have trouble remembering things, like telephone number, address, and credit card details."
+: **Works well:** "This store remembers from before, so I only need to select right address in the text field, rather than need typing each time."

 ## Assistive technologies and adaptive strategies used

 * [Screen magnification (Presentation)](/people-use-web/tools-techniques-presentation/#display)